Epeoloides pilosulus

-Epeoloides pilosulus (also sometimes referred to as Epeoloides pilosula), or the Macropis Cuckoo Bee, is a species of kleptoparasitic (cuckoo) bee within the family Apidae (Order: Hymenoptera).
+Epeoloides pilosulus (also sometimes referred to as Epeoloides pilosula), or the macropis cuckoo bee, is a species of kleptoparasitic (cuckoo) bee within the family Apidae.
 They are found in moist habitats along swamps, streams, and ponds near the nest aggregations of their Macropis (oil-collecting bee) hosts.
 They are considered a very rare and possibly endangered species with sparse observations across the Central and Eastern United States and Canada.

 Taxonomy

-E. pilosulus is one of two species within the Epeoloides genus.
+Epeoloides pilosulus is one of two species within the Epeoloides genus.
 They belong to the Apidae family and the Osirini tribe, a tribe entirely consisting of parasitic bees who primarily rely on oil-collecting bees as hosts.
 E. pilosulus is the only Osirini species present in Canada and the United States.

-E. pilosulus was first described from a single New York specimen in 1878 by E. T. Cresson.
+Epeoloides pilosulus was first described from a single New York specimen in 1878 by E. T. Cresson.
 At the time of description, it was placed in the Nomada genus before being shifted to Epeoloides by Ducke in 1909.

 Description

-E. pilosulus are medium-sized, 7.5–10 mm bees with a shiny, entirely black body covered in fine pale hairs (significantly greater pubescence on their head and thorax than most other Osirini or other cuckoo bees).
+Epeoloides pilosulus are medium-sized, 7.5–10 mm bees with a shiny, entirely black body covered in fine pale hairs (significantly greater pubescence on their head and thorax than most other Osirini or other cuckoo bees).
 While the apical edges of the abdominal terga have fine bands of dense white hair, there are no red or yellow markings on the abdomen setting them apart from other kleptoparasites such as Nomada.

 Wings have “dusky” coloring near the margin and three submarginal cells in the forewing venation, the second of which is significantly smaller than the first and third.
 The marginal cell bends away from the edge of the wing at its apex.

 Like other kleptoparasitic bees, females lack scopae for collecting pollen.
 Males have large eyes that converge strongly near the top of their head and a unique pygidial plate nearly surrounded by strong carinae (ridges).

 Being the only bee in the Tribe Osirini within its North American range, E. pilosulus can also be recognized by distinct Osirini traits, including a round sclerite in their cervical membrane and a large stigma in the venation of their forewing (over three times as long as the pre-stigma).